smallest-cock/CustomQuickchat/README.md

 `cqc_forfeit` | forfeit the current match | key bind
-`cqc_exit_to_main_menu` | exit to the main menu | key bind `cqc_list_bindings` | list all your current RL bindings | console
+`cqc_exit_to_main_menu` | exit to the main menu | key bind `cqc_list_bindings` | list all your current RL bindings | console `cqc_list_custom_chat_labels` | list all custom chat labels that would show up in quickchat UI | console

 ## 🛠️ Building
-To build the project you'll need to install the dependencies with vcpkg, and have an SDK for Rocket League (RLSDK)
+To build the project you'll need to do the following:
+- install the project's dependencies with vcpkg
+- have an SDK for Rocket League (RLSDK)
+- compile `speech-to-text-server.pyw` into an executable named `SpeechToText.exe`

-Contributions are welcome :)
+Contributions are welcome 🤗

 ### vcpkg
 You'll need to install the libraries found in `vcpkg.json`

 Brief steps:
 1. Install vcpkg ([follow step 1 here](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started-vs?pivots=shell-powershell#1---set-up-vcpkg))
-2. `cd` to the project folder (where `vcpkg.json` is) and install the project's dependencies with this command
+2. `cd` to the project folder (where `vcpkg.json` is) and install the project's dependencies with
    ```vcpkg integrate install```
    - [more info here](https://learn.microsoft.com/en-us/vcpkg/consume/manifest-mode?tabs=msbuild%2Cbuild-MSBuild#2---integrate-vcpkg-with-your-build-system)